Fortress Mountain Resort: Current status

-Cat skiing began in January 2011 utilizing a Pisten Bully 300 with a 14 passenger cab and a Bombardier BR400 with a 12 passenger cab.
+Cat skiing began in January 2011, utilizing a Pisten Bully 300 with a 14 passenger cab and a Bombardier BR400 with a twelve passenger cab.

 These public lands are currently the subject of both "leases" (meaning exclusive possession) of a small portion of the site and "licences to occupy" (meaning open to the public) on the majority of the site, the access road and the bridge.
 The lands are administered by Alberta Environment and Parks (AEP).
-Redevelopment work is ongoing.

 Repairs have been made to the access bridge across the Kananaskis river, the access road to the tenure's alpine site, and the roads internal to the tenure.
 The two T-Bars have been removed, as have the old rental shop and staff housing buildings.
 Public access is available for KPOW! cat skiing customers and hikers.
 There is active avalanche control on the property including the access road therefore it is advisable to contact FMH for latest conditions and closures.

-The Fortress Mountain Resort ski hill is planned to reopen in December 2023, according to Fortress Mountain Holdings president, Chris Chevalier.
-The first phase of the reopening will include five lifts, a new day lodge and infrastructure work.
+The Fortress Mountain Resort ski hill was to reopen in December 2023 according to Fortress Mountain Holdings president Chris Chevalier.This is only one of many missed promised opening dates over the last decade.
+The first phase of the reopening was to include five lifts, a new day lodge and infrastructure work.
+None of this work has even been started as of May 2024.
+There is no indication that it will be started in the remainder of 2024.
+In the meantime, the access road remains blocked, effectively excluding the public from these public lands.
 The company is seeking investors for the eventual addition of overnight accommodations for visitors.
 The resort, which originally opened in 1967 and closed in 2004, has had numerous reopening promises since 2013.
 The project faces challenges including outdated policies and leases, which are not in keeping with modern ski resorts.

 Canadian climate researchers are currently using Fortress Mountain Resort to gather data on the effects of climate change on the region.
 The University of Saskatchewan's Centre for Hydrology is monitoring the snow, water and weather on the mountain to create more accurate predictions of flood, drought and water supply.
 Data is collected from the ground and drones equipped with various sensors, including a Light Detection and Ranging sensor.
 Key staff members work on the mountain to maintain the access road and carry out avalanche control, providing researchers with the ability to access the mountain's various hydrometric stations.